Nostalgia: A Blessing or Curse?

 Politicians often harken back to “simpler times,” claiming that today is so much worse than the past, with prior leaders, outsiders, or foreign entanglements taking the blame.
 Historians know that there was never a time in human history when things were great—at least not for the vast majority of people.
 Historical accounts of the rise and fall of civilizations long gone reveal more complex causes; yet a consistent theme in these narratives is the comfort humans find in simple explanations that point fingers at both external and internal enemies, all under the nostalgic appeal of returning to “the good old days.”
 History is filled with tales of how such tactics lead us down the path to calamity.

 After a tragedy, people say, “we will never forget.”
 Yet who can remember what they did not themselves experience?
-As the years, decades, and centuries pass, the veil of nostalgia becomes increasingly opaque, obscuring the facts, rendering our minds increasingly malleable to misinterpretation and myth, and to versions of events twisted by the greedy and powerful.
+As the years, decades, and centuries pass, the veil of nostalgia becomes increasingly opaque, obscuring the facts, rendering our minds increasingly malleable to misinterpretation and myth, and to versions of events twisted by the greed and power.
 When we lose touch with our own history—when we refuse to question; to ask for and examine the evidence to determine for ourselves what actually happened at the time, we willingly surrender our ability—our right—to discern truth from lies, right from wrong, left from right, and up from down, allowing others to tell us what think and what to believe.
 Perhaps Johannes Hofer was right after all.
 Nostalgia may be a disease; perhaps a fatal one.

-I’ve always had a strong intuitive side, my inner antennae compulsively tuned to pick up others’ subtle signals.
+I’ve always had a strong intuitive side, my inner antennae tuned to pick up others’ subtle signals.
 When friends and family, or even strangers, are smiling yet underneath they’re tense or sad, I just feel it.
 “I’m fine” is almost always a white lie.
 Dining with a couple recently, despite the smiles and jokes, I felt certain one would happily smother the other with a pillow given the chance.